 Free Data-Breach & Exposure Check

 Check whether your email address appears in known data breaches — the security incidents where a company's user data was stolen and leaked.
 You'll see which breaches, when they happened, and what kind of data was exposed, along with what to do next.
-Your email is checked in memory and never stored.
+Your email is never stored — it is held in memory for your request only.
+To perform the lookup it is sent to Have I Been Pwned, the breach-data service this check queries.

 Heads up: the live breach-lookup data source isn't configured on this server yet, so a real-time check can't run at the moment.
 The tool is fully built and will work as soon as the data source is enabled.
 In the meantime, the guidance below still applies.